ISISComputingGroup/ibex_developers_manual/Keithley-2700.md

 Make sure that it is set up to use RS-232 - press (don't hold) the shift key and press the enter key on the front panel.
 Make sure RS-232 is set to ON.

 Make sure that the Keithley is using its rear measurement inputs. `REAR` should be displayed on the right edge of the display.
-If not, press the button on the right edge of the front panel, labeled _Front/Rear Inputs_.
+If not, press the button on the right edge of the front panel, labelled _Front/Rear Inputs_.

 Test that you can now talk to it by connecting to it via PuTTY or something similar, and sending it `*IDN?` and make sure you get the device name back.